TheUnknownCylon/HadoopLang/README.md

     }

-Modules (Please have a look at the known bugs section)
+Modules
 -------
 HadoopLang is modular.
 All code goes into modules.
 Each module should be placed in a separate file.
 A module starts with ``module <modulename>``.
 After it, imports, rewriter-, mapper-, reducer-, dataset definitions,  and store statements can follow.

 ###Re-usability
+__Before using imports, please have a look at the known bugs section!__

 It is possible to re-use rewriters, mappers and reducers from other modules.
 They can easily be imported with the following commands

-0* ``from <modulename> import rewriter <name>;``
+* ``from <modulename> import rewriter <name>;``
 * ``from <modulename> import mapper <name>;``
 * ``from <modulename> import reducer <name>;``

 Rewriters
 ---------
-Rewriters can be considers to be methods, however rewriters can not have states.
-A rewriter always takes one argument, and optionally other parameters.
+Rewriters can be considers to be methods, however rewriters can not store their state; on each call, the rewriter is its initial state.
+A rewriter always takes one argument, and optionally more arguments.
 It always returns one value.
 A single point of return is forced, as the last expressions of a rewriter should always be a return.

     rewriter <name> <inputtype> <inputvar> [, <typeargi> <varargi>]* {
         <statements>